eclipsegst/fastapi/README.md

 **Further Development**

-If you add a new model in app/models, you need to run the following command to generate a new migration file.
+If you add a new model in `app/models` and `app/models/__init__.py`, you need to run the following command to generate a new migration file.

 ```
-alembic revision --autogenerate -m "description of your change"
+alembic revision --autogenerate -m "Add new table"
 alembic upgrade head
 ```